-Other areas of professional development at Woodbridge include: Response to Intervention (RTI), Advancement Via Individual Determination (AVID), Project Guided Language Acquisition Design (GLAD), English Language Development (ELD) strategies. and Positive Behavioral Intervention and Support (PBIS) strategies throughout the school year.
-In May 2018, a teacher survey determined that ELD, RTI and AVID continue to be our site's prioritized professional development needs.
-These professional learning activities are planned and delivered by site lead teachers and/or district leaders or off site workshops via Placer County Office of Education (PCOE).
-Teachers at Woodbridge continue to ensure that prevention and intervention strategies are provided in a timely manner and to students who need them, sand have created a clear process for a) determining which students are experiencing difficulties, b) selecting intervention strategies or supports and matching these supports to students. and c) evaluating whether the intervention strategies are helpful to students.
+Other areas of professional development at Woodbridge include: Response to Intervention (RTI), Advancement Via Individual Determination (AVID), Project Guided Language Acquisition Design (GLAD), English Language Development (ELD) strategies, and Positive Behavioral Intervention and Support (PBIS) strategies throughout the school year.
+These professional learning activities are planned and delivered by site lead teachers and/or district leaders or off site workshops via Placer County Office of Education (PCOE) and/or Sacramento County Office of Education (SCOE).
+Teachers at Woodbridge continue to ensure that prevention and intervention strategies are provided in a timely manner and to students who need them, and have created a clear process for a) determining which students are experiencing difficulties, b) selecting intervention strategies or supports and matching these supports to students, and c) evaluating whether the intervention strategies are helpful to students.
 This process is continuously being evaluated and modified via site teacher leaders.

 Woodbridge makes the most use of training time during staff meetings, which are held twice a month.
 PLC time is used to analyze data, review RTI and student assessment, and discuss curriculum strategies.
 Teachers are supported in implementation with follow up and mentoring from on site lead teachers.
-An intervention teacher, together with the Principal hold collaborative conferences 4 times a year to discuss and support needs for Tier 3 students who qualify for intensive support in their learning.